crispinprojects/talkcalendar/README.md

 I need to do more research into GTK4 styling with a platform library.
 Consequently, I have placed app styling lower down in the road map as I need to learn how to do this and decide if it is a good idea to lock in the application to a platform library or not.
 There is a Github discussion on this topic entitled ["Please don't use LibAdwaita library"](https://github.com/xournalpp/xournalpp/discussions/5301).

- The [gtk_css_provider_load_from_data()](https://docs.gtk.org/gtk4/method.CssProvider.load_from_data.html) function which I used previously is being depreciated and so all code using it has been [removed](https://gitlab.gnome.org/GNOME/gtk/-/commit/f2a297f56d7b0f749ae8b5ef5b853951ff30a89d).
+The [gtk_css_provider_load_from_data()](https://docs.gtk.org/gtk4/method.CssProvider.load_from_data.html) function which I used previously in the GTK3 version of the application is being depreciated and so all code using it has been [removed](https://gitlab.gnome.org/GNOME/gtk/-/commit/f2a297f56d7b0f749ae8b5ef5b853951ff30a89d).
 I believe gtk_css_provider_load_from_string() could be used instead in GTK 4.12.
-However, I am using GTK 4.6.9 for developing this application which is found in Ubuntu and Debian package repositories.
+However, I am using GTK 4.8.3 for developing this application which is found in the Debian 12 package repositories.
 It appears that you can still use an application-specific styling css file (e.g. styles.css) but although I developed some test code I have not gone down this route in case this approach is depreciated further down the line.

 I need to add a feature to allow the user to choose the event and today colours.